 Treatment for apathy is a broad category of professional therapies, medication interventions, and lifestyle changes.
 Since apathy stems from numerous environmental, medical, and mental health issues, the treatments will vary greatly based on the source.

 The psychiatrist, neurologist, nurse practitioner, or physician will have a tall task in differentiating the source of a person’s apathy.
-The medications used for depression, schizophrenia, and neurocognitive issues will be unique.
+The medications used for depression, schizophrenia, and neurocognitive issues are different from each other, so the medication will depend on the apathy’s underlying cause.

-Depending on the cause of apathy, available medications include:4
+Depending on the cause of apathy, available medications include:5

 As always, people should practice caution and consistency when starting a new medication, follow the prescriber’s recommendations, and communicate their concerns quickly.
 Never stop taking a medication without discussing the process with your prescriber.